yamgarcia/Capstone/README.md

  <b>Dependencies</b>
  - Run npm install in the client folder;
- - Check API.csproj to match your .NET version and <TargetFramework> (dotnet --version);
+ - Check API.csproj to match your .NET version and TargetFramework (check 'dotnet --version');

  <b>Cloudinary</b>
  - Create a file called 'appsettings.json' in the API folder;